-- You want to know exactly what will be in your share each week.
+- You want to know exactly what will be in your share a week or more in advance.

-- You would prefer to stick to what you know and not experiment with new vegetables or fruits.
+- You would prefer to stick to what you know and are not excited to experiment with new vegetables or fruits.

 - Your schedule does not permit you to prepare foods using garden fresh ingredients.

-- You know in advance that you cannot make the scheduled weekly pick-up time.
+- You know in advance that you typically cannot make the scheduled weekly pick-up times.